euske/nn1/README.md

  * Loss function is super important.
 It can make or break the whole project.
  * Learning rate / scheduler is also important.
    (But today it's getting easier with Adam, etc.)
+ * Do not mix different activation functions at the output layer.